The quantum $\mathfrak{sl}(n,\mathbb{C})$ representation theory and its applications: Proofs of main results

-\begin{proof} By Theorem~\ref{onedim}, we know $K_n(L,\mu)$ is well defined.
+By Theorem~\ref{onedim}, we know $K_n(L,\mu)$ is well defined.
 It was shown that $[D]_n$ is a regular isotopy invariant \cite{MOY:Homfly}, so is $K_n(L,\mu)$.
-One can find the equations in Figure~\ref{reider1} by relation~\ref{anbigon1} and a routine induction.
-Then $K_n(L,\mu)$ is invariant under Reidermeister move I. \end{proof}
+One can find the equations in Figure~\ref{reider1} by the second relation in Figure~\ref{firstrel} and a routine induction.
+Then $K_n(L,\mu)$ is invariant under Reidemeister move I. Therefore, $K_n(L,\mu)$ is an isotopy invariant of a link $L$.
+A coloring $\mu$ on a $p$-periodic link $L$ is a \emph{$p$-periodic coloring of $L$} if the periodic homeomorphism $h$ of order $p$ used for the periodicity of $L$ also preserves the coloring $i.e.$, $h(L, \mu)=(L, \mu)$.
+For such a coloring $\mu$ on a periodic link $L$, we also denote the factor link $\overline{L}= \pi(L)$ and natural coloring on $\overline{L}$ by $\overline{\mu}$.
+Now we discuss the relation between $K_n(L,\mu)$ and $K_n(\overline{L},\overline{\mu})$ for a $p-$periodic link $L$ in the following theorems.